cnabio/cnab-spec/104-bundle-formats.md

 ## Thick and Thin Bundles

 The thick and thin bundle formats refer to how much information must be transmitted in a package.
-Due to the nature of cloud technologies, it is sometimes possible (and desirable) to move a small artifact that references other external artifacts.
+Due to the nature of cloud technologies, it is sometimes possible (and desirable) to have a small artifact that references other external artifacts.
 In other cases, it is desirable to have one large self-contained artifact that depends on no external artifacts.
 CNAB represents the former as a thin bundle and the later as a thick bundle.

 A thin bundle contains only one object: The bundle descriptor.
 Thus, the format for a thin bundle is a JSON file.